Disable external SSH root login

 That is all.
 Try to login with your new credentials to see if the changes took action.

-An optional step is to ban every root login with fail2ban.
+An additional step is to ban every root login with fail2ban.

 Tested on: